nuadi/googlecrestscript/README.md

 * **getMarketPriceList**: This function is volitile.
 Read [Known Issues](#known-issues) for more details.
 This function will accept a list of item IDs and then call getMarketPrice repeatedly to get prices for all items in the list.
 This is a convenience function only since CCP does not provide a multi-item endpoint for market prices at this time.
 * **getOrders**: This function will return all market order data (Date Issued, Volume, Price, Location) for a given item in a given region.
 * **getOrdersAdv**: This function behaves as `getOrders` does, but accepts a single 2D array of options.
 See [Examples](#examples) below for details.
+* **countStationOrders**: This function returns the number of available orders for a given item at a station.
+* **countStationVolume**: This function sums up the total number of available units for a given item at a station.

 ## Market History Functions